 Journal receives advertising support for its print and electronic editions and maintains editorial integrity through policies that define the Editorial/Advertiser relationship:

 Print and electronic advertising does not influence editorial decisions, and advertising is not an endorsement by the Publisher, Editor, or the Editorial Board.

 Journal reserves the right to refuse any advertising for any reason preserving the conditions consistent with the journal’s high standards of healthcare editorial.

 Print advertisements are interspersed throughout the journal but do not interrupt the flow articles.
 The journal website contains online banner advertising.

 To avoid implied endorsement by the Journal, the article, or the authors of the article; advertisements are not adjacent to articles addressing the product or its disease state.

 Neither the Editor(s) nor the publisher guarantees, warrants or endorses any product or service advertised in this publication.

 Advertising parties are fully responsible for their advertisements.

 The Publisher reserves the right to print the word “Advertisement” on any advertisement where it may not be clear, so readers can distinguish readily between advertising and editorial.

-All articles, drawings, figures and tables published in Turkiye Klinikleri Journal of Medical Ethics, Law and History cannot be reproduced in whole or in part without prior written permission from the publisher.
+COPYRIGHT: All articles, drawings, figures and tables published in Turkiye Klinikleri Journal of Pediatrics cannot be reproduced in whole or in part without prior written permission from the publisher.
 Only for scientific purposes summarizing and quotations can be done with the condition of proper citations listed as references.
 Responsibility of the articles, figures and photos belongs to authors.
 And advertising parties are fully responsible for their advertisements.